adampgiles/CI_PP4_SD/README.md

 supportDev is a membership creation platform, tailored towards Developers.
 Developers create a Profile where they provide Supporters with access to exclusive content.
 This content could be; Developer Logs, Source Code, or links to products/apps.
 Developers set the access price for Supporters.

 Supporters create an account to purchase access to Developer Profiles, as a way of supporting the Developer.

+## Target Audience

+- Developers interested in sharing exclusive content for a fee.
+- Individuals interested in purchasing access to a Developers Exclusive Content.

 ## User Stories
 User stories have been separated into two groups; Developer and Supporter.